chloejones9464/whos-getting-the-next-round/README.md

 * JSHint - I used this site to check my JavaScript code.
 * Am I Responsive? - I used Am I Responsive? to display my project as a hero image in my README.
 * Word - I used Microsoft Word to spell check this README.
+* Autoprefixer CSS - I used this website to ensure better cross-browser compatibility without requiring you to manually write prefixes like -webkit-, -moz-, -ms-, or -o-.

   - Code & Text Content